fajarutamaa/data-analysis/README.md

 - VUE_APP_API_KEY

-  API key credentials to provide access to the API.
+  API key credentials to provide access to the APIs.
 You can contact the administrator to get the key.

 ## Project setup
 Clone the project from GitHub repository: